Dear Members of the Extended Fordham Community,

 President-Elect Tetlow’s uncle Joseph Tetlow, S.J., served for eight years in Rome as head of the Secretariat for Ignatian Spirituality, and has held other important roles ranging from president of the Jesuit School of Theology at Berkeley to associate editor of America Magazine.
 Father Tetlow continues to write seminal texts on Ignatian spirituality, now from the Montserrat Jesuit Retreat House in Lake Dallas, Texas.

 Tania Tetlow is married to Gordon Stewart, originally from Glasgow, Scotland.
-They have a 9-year-old daughter, Lucy, and a stepson, Noah.
+They have a 9-year-old daughter, and she is stepmother to his teenage son.

 This is a historic and exciting moment for Fordham.
 As a university that seeks to transform its students’ lives, we are preparing to be transformed by bold new leadership—leadership that will build upon Father McShane’s legacy of academic achievement and institutional growth.
 I know you all join me in giving Tania Tetlow a warm welcome to Fordham.
 We look forward to working with her in the years to come in furthering Fordham’s distinctly Jesuit mission in the greatest city of the world.